 You know, Sean, it's something I really have to monitor and control in myself, not to be angry.

-And and that's the goal here.
+And that's the goal here.

-I I do want accountability for the people who made the decisions that night.
+I do want accountability for the people who made the decisions that night.

-And you know, I had an I had an admiral turn around to the grieving parents at the debriefing, and one of the dads asked, why didn't we just use a drone strike on the guys that the SEALs were coming in to interdict that night?
+It's a debriefing, and one of the dads asked, why didn't we just use a drone strike on the guys that the SEALs were coming in to interdict that night?

-I was sitting right behind him, and he said, Because we want to win the Afghans' heart and minds.
+I was sitting right behind him, and he said, because we want to win the Afghans' heart and minds.

-And so basically what if if I was strong, if I was as strong as I am today on that day, I probably would have punched the guy in the face because he's looking at parents and wives sitting there grieving unimaginably over the deaths of their sons and their husbands, and that's his thing is we cared more about the Afghans than we cared about your loved ones' life.
+And so basically, if I was strong, if I was as strong as I am today on that day, I probably would have punched the guy in the face because he's looking at parents and wives sitting there grieving unimaginably over the deaths of their sons and their husbands.

 And that's exactly what's going on, and it has to stop.